IN-DEPTH LIVE TRAININGS

 Everybody for Every Body: Trans Justice Oriented Sex Education

 Tuesday, September 21st 2:00pm-4:00pm

-This training will provide guidance on how to support, empower and educate trans/gender expansive/queer people and their loved ones about consensual, safe, trauma-informed sex.
+This webinar will provide guidance on how to support, empower and educate trans/gender expansive/queer people and their loved ones about consensual, safe, trauma-informed sex.
 It will present specific information surrounding the current state of sex education, barriers and gaps in care/education, and how to offer accurate, age-appropriate information for marginalized gender and sexual communities.

 Healing 101: Mental Health and the Indigenous Community

 3 CEs- Meets Ethics Requirements